 A software development model or software development process is a set of organizational phases, stages, or activities that is used to build and develop software.
-Different software development models will provide you different ways and means to achieve your goals for software projects.
+Different software development models will provide you different ways to achieve your goals for software projects.
 The clear directions and methods of these processes could bring high quality, productivity and also increase competitiveness and profits to your enterprises.
 There are many types of software development models.
 Have you got it all yet?
 Let’s check!

 1. Waterfall Model